 Custom made conventional dentures.
-The gums have been characterized and a gold facing been used to add to the realism of the dentures.
+The gums have been characterized and a gold facing used to add to the realism of the dentures.

 Not everyone has the resources or the anatomy to completely replace a totally missing dentition with dental implants, or perhaps not right away.
 Implant overdentures can offer an intermediate solution, a blending of both removable and fixed components.